mrab72/tech-notes/rust/tokio.md

 - Timers and utilities
 - Multi-threaded or single-threaded execution

-**Why Kraken cares**: High-performance trading systems need to handle thousands of concurrent connections efficiently.
+ High-performance trading systems need to handle thousands of concurrent connections efficiently.
 Tokio enables this without blocking threads.

 ---